jonathanslenders/pymux-test/README.2.rst

 - tmux is written in C, which is obviously faster than Python.
 This is noticable when applications generate a lot of output.
-Where tmux is able to give fast real-time output for for instance ``find /``, pymux will process the output slightly slower, and in this case render the output only every second to the terminal.
+Where tmux is able to give fast real-time output for, for instance ``find /``, pymux will process the output slightly slower, and in this case render the output only every second to the terminal.
+Usually, this should not be an issue.

 The big advantage is that writing it in Python and using `prompt_toolkit
 <https://github.com/jonathanslenders/python-prompt-toolkit>`_